-How to Invest in the S&P 500 Index
+How To Invest in S&P 500 Stocks

 But what exactly is this index?
 And how to invest in an S&P 500 fund?
 Read on to find out and decide if it should become a part of your portfolio.